 Still, don’t overdo it.
 At the moment the recommended maximum dose of ginger is 4 grams per day.
 This is the studied dose at which no side effects were observed.
 And for females, it is important to note that ginger can increase bleeding.
 Just pause on consuming it during that time of the month.

-Kurkuma* is the Indian/southeast-Asian sibling of ginger.
+Kurkuma*, also known as turmeric, is the Indian/southeast-Asian sibling of ginger.
 So you can expect similar benefits, but also similar warnings.

 While ginger is still not my favorite taste, Kurkuma has a really nice savoriness to it.
 It is one of my must-have spices at this point.